EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 * At which time can you identify a change in the population activity?
 How does that compare to the time when the stimulus is applied?
 * What is the population activity at the end of the simulation?
-* For t=400ms, sketch the mean firing rate across the population (neuron index on the x-axis, per-neuron firing rate on the y-axis).
+* For the time point t=400ms, sketch the mean firing rate across the population (neuron index on the x-axis, per-neuron firing rate on the y-axis).

 * Increase the stimulus strength to 0.5namp.
 What happens when the stimulus stops?
-* Increase the **stimulus** width to 60deg (stimulus_strength=0.1 * b2.namp, stimulus center = 120deg).
-How does the **bump** shape change?
+* Increase the stimulus width to 60deg (stimulus_strength=0.1 * b2.namp, stimulus center = 120deg).
+How does the bump shape change?

 Question: Role of the inhibitory population
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We can remove the inhibitory population by setting it's size to the minimal size N_inhibitory = 1.
+We can remove the inhibitory population by setting its size to the minimal size N_inhibitory = 1.
 If we also deactivate the external input we can study the effect of the recurrent weights within the excitatory population:

 Parameters: N_inhibitory = 1, stimulus_strength=0.65 * b2.namp, t_stimulus_start=5 * b2.ms, t_stimulus_duration=25 * b2.ms, sim_time=80. * b2.ms

-* Before running the simulation.
-What do you expect to see?
+* Before running the simulation: What do you expect to see?
 * Run the simulation with the given parameters.
-Describe your observations
+Describe your observations.

 Now run again a "normal" simulation: